 Molluscum Contagiosum | An In-Depth Exploration Into the Virus

 What starts off as a small, almost unnoticeable, bump on your skin can swiftly progress into a collection of growths.
-Although these lesions may not be painful or cause any irritation, its highly visible presence is often a cause of concern.
-Although the human skin is susceptible to a wide array of ailments and conditions, should your skin begin to develop flesh-colored bumps with a dimple in its center you may have a common virus known as molluscum contagiosum.
+Although these lesions may not be painful or cause any irritation, their highly visible presence is often a cause of concern.
+Although human skin is susceptible to a wide array of ailments and conditions, should your skin begin to develop flesh-colored bumps with a dimple in its center you may have a common virus known as molluscum contagiosum.

 Molluscum contagiosum is a relatively common skin disease capable of afflicting almost any part of the body.
 Although the notion of being infected with a skin virus is alarming, these benign growths are more of an eyesore than a genuine cause of concern.
 Regardless of its harmless nature, the majority of sufferers are confused regarding how they obtained the virus and what they can do to support its swift elimination.

 Molluscum Contagiosum | A Virus of Familiar Origins

 The underlying cause of molluscum contagiosum is a virus related to the poxvirus family.
 Although it shares similarities to smallpox, there is no vaccine to prevent its infection.
 More importantly, unlike smallpox, molluscum contagiosum does not cause serious harm to those it infects.
 A common misconception regarding this virus is the belief that smallpox vaccination can prevent this common disease.
 Unfortunately, the virus seems to be immune to this vaccination.